kahboom/layered-js/README.md

 ### NOTE: This is quite an outdated (and questionable) approach to building an application and was used primarily for learning.
-Please use keep your code decoupled and DRY.
+Please keep your code decoupled and DRY.

 Experimenting with object-oriented JavaScript to create a multi-layered API.
 Use multiple data stores, interchangeable ORM, environment-specific configuration settings, etc. Still a WIP.